-Provisional admission status applies to students who have not met all of the admission criteria.
+Provisional admission status is offered on an exception basis only.
 With provisional admission, students are limited to designated courses during a specified time period while they work to fulfill the full admission requirements.
 Students with provisional admission status are not guaranteed full admission status.